 U-Haul offers an online resource for customers to share or sell boxes and moving supplies to each other.

 If you have a hankering for saving the planet, you might want to rent plastic boxes, instead of getting cardboard ones.
-Some companies, such as Jugglebox, will deliver clean plastic bins to you and then pick them up from your new house or apartment when you are done.
+Some companies will deliver clean plastic bins to you and then pick them up from your new house or apartment when you are done.
 If you are committed to the environment and have the room in your budget, this might be the solution for you.
 At the very least, you will reduce the odds of finding unwanted critters.
 Sorry, but spiders and other vermin cozy up to cardboard.

 Timing Is Everything